ollyspooner/mx-widget-IntlPhoneInput/README.md

 #### Placeholder number type
 Specify the type of number for the placeholder.

+#### ... attribute for placeholder number type
+Specify the type of number for the placeholder as an attribute.
+If set, the value of this attribute will override the "placeholder number type" setting.
+The attribute can be a string or an enumeration containing a subset of: FIXED_LINE, MOBILE, FIXED_LINE_OR_MOBILE, TOLL_FREE, PREMIUM_RATE, SHARED_COST, VOIP, PERSONAL_NUMBER, PAGER, UAN, VOICEMAIL and UNKNOWN.
+Note that not all values will result in a valid placeholder for all countries.

 #### Separate dial code
 Display the country dial code next to the selected flag so it's not part of the typed number.
 Note that this will disable nationalMode because technically we are dealing with international numbers, but with the dial code separated.